Kansas City Chiefs: Denver Broncos

+Conference

 Buffalo Bills

 The series originated during the American Football League's inaugural season in 1960, as both the Kansas City Chiefs, then known as the Dallas Texans, and Buffalo Bills were charter teams in the league.
 Despite being in two different divisions since their founding in 1960, the Bills and Chiefs have had many notable moments in NFL postseason history, most notably the 1966 AFL Championship Game, the 1993 AFC Championship Game between Kelly and Montana, the 2021 AFC Divisional playoff game (known especially for the infamous '13 Seconds'), and the 2023 AFC Divisional playoff game (known as 'Wide Right II').
 Since 2020, the rivalry has redeveloped as both teams consistently contended for the AFC title.
 A rivalry has also developed between Bills quarterback Josh Allen and Chiefs quarterback Patrick Mahomes, with many comparing it to the former rivalry between Tom Brady and Peyton Manning.

 At the end of the 2024–25 season, Buffalo leads the series 30–26–1, but Kansas City leads the playoff series 5–2.
 Of the seven playoff meetings the teams have contested, four were AFL/AFC championship games.

-Retired
+Other

+Preston Road Trophy: Dallas Cowboys

+Despite his feud with the Cowboys during the AFL era, Lamar Hunt was close friends with Jerry Jones, who bought the Cowboys in 1989.
+The two also lived in the same neighborhood on a street called Preston Road.

+Hoping to add a competitive flair to their friendship, Hunt created a trophy called the "Preston Road Trophy" in 1998.
+It is awarded to the winner of the Chiefs–Cowboys game, regardless of preseason or regular season.
+The two often played pranks on each other when the trophy changed hands, while Hunt put it on his bedroom window when in the Chiefs' possession so that Jones had to drive past it.

+As of the 2025 season, the Cowboys hold the trophy.

-Missouri Governor's Cup: St. Louis Cardinals/St. Louis Rams
+Missouri Governor's Cup: St. Louis Cardinals/St. Louis Rams (retired)

 The Chiefs established cross-state rivalries with NFL teams in St. Louis, Missouri, with a trophy being awarded to the winner of each game.
-From 1960 to 1988, the Chiefs played the St. Louis Cardinals before they moved to Arizona.
+From 1960 to 1988, the Chiefs occasionally played the St. Louis Cardinals before they moved to Arizona with the Chiefs winning that series 3-1-1.
 The series found new life from 1995 to 2015, when the Rams played in St. Louis, ending upon the team's return to Los Angeles in 2016.
-The Chiefs and Los Angeles Rams played each other in 2018, a matchup that was the third-highest scoring of all time and is hailed by many as one of the greatest in league history.
-As of the 2023 season, the Chiefs lead the all-time series 8–5.
+The Chiefs never lost this series, winning all six games.